dart-archive/stagehand/templates/angularapp/README.md

 # {{ projectName }}

-A starter template for a AngularDart web app.
+A starter template for a angular web app.